 I visited the Black Tower (Turnul Negru) and White Tower (Turnul Alb).
 Then we went to eat something.
 I am a big fan of Romanian cuisine, myself, and I enjoyed having a Romanian Christmas lunch.

-After that we visited the narrowest street in Romania – strada sforii – and in the end we visited my favourite place from Brasov St. Nicholas church.
+After that, we visited the narrowest street in Romania – Strada Sforii – and in the end, we visited my favorite place from Brasov St. Nicholas church.
 The day ended perfectly watching the brightly lit Christmas tree at Piata Sfatului.